syharash/MobileApp/README.md

-# MobileApp
+# mileage-tracker
-to develop a mobile handset friendly miles tracker to claim reimbursement
+to track mileage automatically and calculate the expenses with a custom per mile amount